 20 Fresh Ingredients I Prep to Make Homemade Cooking a Breeze

-I can’t tell you how much easier this bit of prep work has made in my life.
+As a mom of young children with a busy household and a homestead to manage, I’ve learned that meal planning is an essential skill to master if I want to enjoy motherhood.
 It’s allowed me to spend less time thinking about meals and more time enjoying them with my family.
 I’m excited to share these ideas with you, and I’d love to hear about your kitchen hacks in the comments—let’s help each other make life a little simpler!

 Frozen Mirepoix